Hansen (surname)

 Hansen or Hanssen (/da/) is a Scandinavian patronymic surname, meaning "son of Hans".
 As of 2008, it is the third most common surname in Denmark, shared by 4.3% of the population.
-As of 2000, Hansen is the single most common surname in Norway, not counting spelling variations such as Hanssen, which are also quite common.
+As of 2016, Hansen is the single most common surname in Norway, not counting spelling variations such as Hanssen, which are also quite common.
 In the Faroe Islands, Hansen is the second most common surname, while in the North German federal states of Schleswig-Holstein and Hamburg, it is the third and fifth most common surname, respectively.
 In Sweden the parallel form is Hansson.
 The frequent occurrences of Hansen as a surname outside Denmark, Norway and Schleswig-Holstein is due to Danish immigration, though Nordic immigrants to English-speaking countries often anglicised their names to Hanson in order to accommodate English orthographic rules.

-Geographical distribution

-As of 2014, 33.5% of all known bearers of the surname Hansen were residents of Denmark (frequency 1:28), 31.6% of the United States (1:1,933), 10.5% of Norway (1:83), 10.2% of Germany (1:1,330), 2.3% of Canada (1:2,658), 2.3% of Australia (1:1,773), 1.3% of Sweden (1:1,325) and 1.2% of South Africa (1:7,460).

-In Denmark, the frequency of the surname was higher than national average (1:28) in the following regions: